h5b/arduino_uno_328p/README.md

 * __ds_1631__ implements an interface to the Dallas Maxim __DS1631__ Temperature Sensor using the
   Software TWI (I2C) Master Mode.
 The Temperature Sensor acts as Slave Device with the measured temperature being sent to UART.
   For details see the [DS1631 Datasheet] (http://datasheets.maxim-ic.com/en/ds/DS1631-DS1731.pdf).

+* __nto_nunchuk__ implements an interface to the Nunchuk Controller by Nintendo using Software TWI (I2C) Master Mode.
+  The sensor values are used to calculate the Pitch and Roll Angle with a very simple low-pass filter to smooth the output.
+  Angles, the X- and Y-Axis of the joystick and the state of the two buttons being sent to UART as JSON string.
+  As the Nunchuk expects 3V3 Level on I2C Bus a Bi-directional Logic Level Converter is used to connect with Atmega328P's 5V.
+  For details see the header file which contains the schematic.

 ### Timer